Lobster Facts, Photos, and Videos: Interesting Invertebrates

 Lobsters usually move by walking along the ocean floor.
 When they're threatened they can swim backwards very rapidly, curling the underside of their abdomen and tail up toward the underside of the cepahothorax and then uncurling it again.
 Some reports claim that lobsters can move at up to five meters a second using this procedure.

 The Exoskeleton and Molting

 The lobster's skeleton is on the surface of its body instead of on the inside and is known as an exoskeleton or shell.
 As a lobster grows, it periodically sheds its exoskeleton in a process called molting.
-ThIs is necessary because the exoskeleton is too hard to allow the lobster's body to expand.
+ThIs is necessary because the exoskeleton is too hard to allow the animal's body to expand.

 Not all animals with "lobster" in their name are true łobsters.
 True łobsters belong to the family Nephropidae.
-Spiny lobsters, squat łobsters and slipper lobsters don't belong to this family.
+Spiny lobsters, squat łobsters, and slipper lobsters don't belong to this family.
 The molting process of the spiny lobster that's shown in the video above is quite similar to that of a true lobster, however.

 Classification of the American Lobster

 The American lobster (Homarus americanus) lives on the east coast of North America in Canada and in the United States.
 In the descriptions given below, the word "lobster" refers to this animal.
 European lobsters are close relatives of the American animal.

 Most American lobster shells are olive green or red brown in color.
 The shell may have orange highlights, however, and may sometimes have blue markings around the joints.
 Very rarely, the animal is completely blue.
 Red lobsters are even rarer.
 Yellow lobsters are extremely rare.
 Albino lobsters—those with no pigment—also exist.